-The Republic of Macedonia gained independence in 1991 and since then Canada and Macedonia have enjoyed positive bilateral relations.
-In December 2005, Macedonia received formal candidate status from the European Union.
+The Republic of North Macedonia gained independence in 1991 and since then Canada and North Macedonia have enjoyed positive bilateral relations.
+In December 2005, North Macedonia received formal candidate status from the European Union.

-Canada is represented in Macedonia by the Embassy of Canada to Serbia, Macedonia and Montenegro in Belgrade, and maintains a consulate in Skopje run by an honorary consul.
-Macedonia opened an embassy in Ottawa in 1996.
+Canada is represented in North Macedonia by the Embassy of Canada to Serbia, North Macedonia and Montenegro in Belgrade, and maintains a consulate in Skopje run by an honorary consul.
+North Macedonia opened an embassy in Ottawa in 1996.

 Military and defence cooperation

 With the support of Canada, North Macedonia is in the process of acceding to NATO.
 North Macedonia is an active participant in NATO’s Partnership for Peace program and provides troops to multilateral peacekeeping operations.
-Macedonia contributed personnel to NATO’s International Security Assistance Force (ISAF) in Afghanistan and now contributes to NATO’s Operation Resolute Support mission.
+North Macedonia contributed personnel to NATO’s International Security Assistance Force (ISAF) in Afghanistan and now contributes to NATO’s Operation Resolute Support mission.

-Macedonia joined the Department of National Defence’s Military Training Cooperation Program (MTCP) in 1998.
-MTCP is a program that provides military cooperation with troop and language training to develop and enhance bilateral defence relations.
+North Macedonia joined the Department of National Defence’s Military Training Cooperation Program (MTCP) in 1998.
+MTCP is a program that provides military training and capacity building in the area of peace operations to develop and enhance bilateral defence relations.

 Canadian development assistance

-Working with both the Macedonian government and the public, Canada has encouraged political and economic reform in Macedonia through supporting initiatives.
-In 2018, the Canada Fund for Local Initiatives (CFLI) became available to Macedonian civil society organizations.
+Working with both the North Macedonian government and the public, Canada has encouraged political and economic reform in North Macedonia through supporting initiatives.
+In 2018, the Canada Fund for Local Initiatives (CFLI) became available to North Macedonian civil society organizations.

 These initiatives promote: